by Texas Homesteader ~

 Those battered okra pieces fried up quickly.

-When they were done I transferred them to a plate with a clean piece of newspaper to soak up the oil.
+When they were done I transferred them to a plate lined with another clean piece of newspaper to soak up the oil.

 They were delicious, delightfully crispy and RancherMan loved ’em.